skoolkid/skoolkit/_sources/extending.txt

-A skool macro method must return a 2-tuple of the form ``(end, string)``, where ``end`` is the index of the character after the last character of the macro's parameter string, and ``string`` is the HTML or text to which the macro should be expanded.
+A skool macro method must return a 2-tuple of the form ``(end, string)``, where ``end`` is the index of the character after the last character of the macro's parameter string, and ``string`` is the HTML or text to which the macro will be expanded.

 The `expand_sprite` method on GameHtmlWriter may therefore look something like this::